codellyson/onesec-summary/README.md

 ### Using the Extension

-1. **Popup Mode**: Click the extension icon in the toolbar to open the popup
+1. **Open Side Panel**: Click the extension icon in the toolbar to open the side panel
-2. **Side Panel Mode**: Click the "📱 Open in Side Panel" button in the popup to open the extension in a persistent side panel
+2. **Summarize**: Click "📄 Summarize This Page" to get an AI-generated summary of the current webpage
-3. **Summarize**: Click "📄 Summarize This Page" to get an AI-generated summary of the current webpage
+3. **Persistent Access**: The side panel stays open while you browse, allowing you to summarize multiple pages

 ### Building for Production